eeibevan/omxplaylist/README.md

 # DESCRIPTION
 **omxplaylist** is a command-line script that plays media files like a playlist without a GUI.
 By default omxplaylist will play all mp3, mp4, or avi files in the current directory.
-You may override this behavor by creating a playlist file.
+You may override this behavior by creating a playlist file.

     omxplaylist [OPTIONS]